 The streets.
 He knew these streets.
 He knew these streets like the back of his hand.
 A turn here, a turn there.
 How did he know these streets?
 His head pounded; his stomach flipped.
 His footsteps echoed around the alleyways.

-He came to an abrupt stop—strings cut—in front of a strip with wooden barricades along its front.
+He came to an abrupt stop—strings cut—in front of a strip with wooden barricades placed along its front.
 The strip housed a collection of shops.
 A coffee shop.
 A bookshop.
-And between the two was a pile of ash and rubble.
+And between those two buildings was a pile of ash and rubble.
 Singed wooden planks and shards of glinting glass protruded from the ash pile.
 A store must have been there before.
 Jericho could almost see it in his mind’s eye.
 A tavern, maybe, with a rustic brown roof and fogged-up windows.
 Dimly lit, maybe, with smoke from v-cigs and regular cigs clouding up the air.

 It was nothing now.
 Carved from its place.
 Unsalvageable.